Medical expert of the article

 - Inflammation of the hip joint.

-- Injuries with clamping vessels and circulatory disorders.
+- Injuries with compression of blood vessels and disruption of blood supply.

 - Infectious diseases.

 The early stages of the degenerative process are asymptomatic.
-As they progress, pain in the hip and knee joints, and lameness.
-In the future, the deformation of the femoral head and the restriction of movement in the sore joint.
-Deformation depends on the size of the lesion and determines the outcome of the pathology.
+As they progress, pain in the hip and knee joints and lameness appear.
+Later, deformation of the femoral head and limitation of movement in the diseased joint occur.
+The deformation depends on the size of the lesion and determines the outcome of the pathology.

-For the diagnosis using MRI, ultrasound of the hip joints and radiography.
-The treatment is aimed at restoring the anatomical structure of the bone to prevent gait disturbances and eliminate pain.
-Patients are prescribed medications, physiotherapy, physiotherapy.
+MRI, ultrasound of the hip joints and X-ray are used for diagnostics.
+Treatment is aimed at restoring the anatomical structure of the bone to prevent gait disorders and eliminate pain.
+Patients are prescribed medications, physiotherapy, and therapeutic exercises.
 Surgical treatment is indicated for severe forms of the disease.
-The operation is aimed at improving the blood supply to the thigh and the elimination of disorders in the joint.
-The duration of treatment takes from 3 to 4 years.
+The operation is aimed at improving the blood supply to the hip and eliminating disorders in the joint.
+The duration of treatment is from 3 to 4 years.

 Osteochondropathy of the femur

-Perthes disease is a pathological condition in which the blood supply to the femoral head is disturbed with its further aseptic necrosis.
-It occurs in childhood and adolescence from 3 to 14 years, is one of the most common osteochondropathies.
-Boys are sick more often than girls, but in the latter the disease is with severe complications.
+Perthes disease is a pathological condition in which the blood supply to the femoral head is disrupted, with subsequent aseptic necrosis.
+It occurs in childhood and adolescence from 3 to 14 years old, and is one of the most common osteochondropathy.
+Boys are more often affected than girls, but in the latter, the disease proceeds with severe complications.

 - Myelodysplasia.